Borges Group - Epilepsy and brain metabolism

 Our strategy is therefore to find a way to improve energy levels in the brain, with the aim to improve energy levels when glucose metabolism is insufficient.

-We focus on medium chain triglycerides (MCTs), a type of fat that is sometimes added to medical ketogenic diets for the treatment of epilepsy.
+We have focussed on medium chain triglycerides (MCTs), a type of fat that is sometimes added to medical ketogenic diets for the treatment of epilepsy.
 We have shown that different MCTs, when added to normal diets, can prevent seizure generation in seizure models.
 The body metabolises MCTs to two different auxiliary fuel types, namely ketone bodies and medium chain fatty acids.
 Both of these substances are taken up by the brain.
 Ketone bodies provide extra fuel to neurons, while medium chain fatty acids are metabolized by astrocytes.
 There is no competition for the metabolism of these substances, which render MCTs an ideal means to provide extra fuel to both brain cell types.
-Clinical trials have been inititiated by our lab and others to test whether add-on MCT to a normal diet can be used to treat epilepsy.
+Clinical trials (see Miscellaneous tab) have been inititiated by our lab and others to test whether add-on MCT to a normal diet can be used to treat epilepsy.

-Other ongoing studies are investigating ways to improve glucose and glycogen metabolism.
+Ongoing studies are investigating ways to improve glucose and glycogen metabolism.

 • Metabolic changes in epilepsy